swatipbk1/SBA-319-Hotel_Application/README_Hotel_ApplicationProject.md

 Set the request method and URL according to the desired endpoint.
 Include the necessary request body for POST and PUT requests.
 Send the request and inspect the response.

+## Frontend

+As an additional effort, a frontend has been developed for this project.
+Follow the steps below to access the web application:

+1. Open your web browser and navigate to the web hotel application website.
+2. On the homepage, you will see a button labeled "Explore Now".
+3. Click on the "Explore Now" button to navigate to the menu item route.
+4. The menu items available at the hotel will be displayed on the console of your web browser.

+Feel free to explore the menu items and enjoy your virtual hotel experience!

+## Bonus (Using Mongosh shell)

+To achieve the bonus part of the project, follow these steps:

+1. Navigate to the `Bonus` folder in our project directory.
+2. Inside the `Bonus` folder, there should be a README file.
+Follow the instructions provided in that README file to implement the same schema validation on the newly created employees collection as I have done in my database.
+Additionally, I will attach the picture of the MongoDB employees collection schema validation created in my database as suggested in class.

+If you encounter any issues or have questions, feel free to reach out for assistance.